sophiefau/CatFlix-client/README.md

 ## API Integration

-You can access the documentation here: [https://catflix-99a985e6fffa.herokuapp.com/api-docs/](https://catflix-99a985e6fffa.herokuapp.com/api-docs/)
+You can access the documentation here: [API Documentation](https://catflix-99a985e6fffa.herokuapp.com/)

 ### Deployment